 - This event has passed.

 The Cornell Equine Seminar Series is presented by the Cornell University College of Veterinary Medicine’s Equine Hospital, the New York State 4-H Horse Program and Cornell Cooperative Extension.
-Held monthly, equine experts present on important equine health and management topics.
-The event is free and open to the public.
+Held monthly equine experts present on important equine health and management topics.
+The event is free and open to the public, registration is required.